 Paint Your Plant Pots

-Another easy and non-expensive way of adding a dash of colour to your garden: painting your plant pots.
+Another easy and non-expensive way of adding a splash of colour to your garden: painting your plant pots.
 Simply coat a terra-cotta plant pot in acrylic paint (using whichever colours your wish), then use a stencil (optional) to create patterns for added decoration.

-From parsley to mint, basil and dill, not only do herbs add flavour to your dishes, they’ll also add a certain ‘je ne sais quoi’ to your garden – the kind which affirms to guests that you’re a pro in both the kitchen and the grounds.
+From parsley to mint, basil and dill, not only do herbs add flavour to your dishes, they’ll also add a certain ‘je ne sais quoi’ to your garden – the kind which affirms you’re a pro in both the kitchen and the grounds.
 The reality is, herbs are pretty easy to plant and grow.
 Look to the

 RHS guide for advice on how to get started with harvesting your own herb garden.